Frawley strikes out eight to lead Purdue to another shutout win

-Tristan McIntyre completed his fifth season on the Purdue coaching staff in 2015.
+Tristan McIntyre completed his sixth season on the Purdue coaching staff in 2016.
 After serving as a volunteer assistant in his first season, he was hired on full time as the pitching coach in September 2011.
 He also helps organize the team's youth camps and assists with recruiting.

 No stranger to the Boilermaker baseball program, McIntyre was a three year letter winner for the Boilermakers as a pitcher from 2003-2008.
 He was twice named Academic All-Big Ten.
 He graduated in 2008 with a degree in history.

 During Purdue's 2012 Big Ten championship season, McIntyre coached a pitching staff that posted school records in ERA (3.16), innings, fewest walks per nine innings and WHIP.
 The Boilers led the Big Ten in ERA and issued the fewest number of walks in the league.

-Individually, All-Big Ten honorees Joe Haase (wins), Blake Mascarello (ERA) and Nick Wittgren (saves) each led the league in a notable pitching category.
+Individually, All-Big Ten honorees Joe Haase (wins), Mascarello (ERA) and Wittgren (saves) each led the league in a notable pitching category.
 Purdue went 15-1 in Haase's 16 starts, the senior winning a program-record 11 games to become the team's first Big Ten Pitcher of the Year.

-Wittgren and Lance Breedlove were among Purdue's program-record seven players selected in the Major League Baseball First-Year Player Draft.
+Wittgren and Breedlove were among Purdue's program-record seven players selected in the Major League Baseball First-Year Player Draft.
 Mascarello signed with the Philadelphia Phillies after the Draft.
 Breedlove was named Big Ten Pitcher of the Week three times.
 Wittgren would go on to earn 2013 Relief Pitcher of the Year honors for all of Minor League Baseball by MiLB.com.